ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding.md

 <summary>Team Member Steps</summary>

-- [ ] Review the [org chart](https://about.gitlab.com/company/team/org-chart/) to find your immediate team and the greater Data Team.
+- [ ] Review the [org chart](https://comp-calculator.gitlab.net/org_chart) to find your immediate team and the greater Data Team.
 Using your browser search to find your self on the page can be a quick way to find your team.
-- [ ] Schedule a Quarterly 1:1 meeting with the Sr. Director of Data and Analytics
 - [ ] Schedule coffee chats with members of the Data Team starting with those in your immediate team.
 These should be in addition to the ones you do with other GitLab team members.
 Consider making these recurring meetings for every 3-4 weeks with everyone you will work closely with.
 In addition, you should also consider scheduling chats with Business Technology (IT, Enterprise Apps, Procurement) people as well.
+- [ ] Schedule a cofee chat with the Sr. Director of Data and Analytics

 </details>

 ## Slack Channels <!-- This section is for a list of all slack channels that the team member should join as part of there regular work. -->